WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 To generate ViViaN and the DOX pages with a different VistA setup, such as a FOIA release or release from another vendor, the routines and globals will need to be placed into the structure of the VistA-M repository.
-See `Prepare M Repository`_ for instructions on how to populate the VistA-M repository from an installed MUMPS environment.
+See `Populate M Repository`_ for instructions on how to populate the VistA-M repository from an installed MUMPS environment.